 The following text is adapted from 'Footsteps Through Time - A History of Travel and Tourism to the Victoria Falls', researched and written by Peter Roberts and due for publication in early 2017.
 Please visit the Zambezi Book Company website for more information.

-As relations between Zambia and Rhodesia deteriorated the Bridge was frequently closed to goods and passenger services.
-In 1969 the passenger service over the Bridge was discontinued, with Rhodesian trains terminating at the Falls.
+Political relationships between independent Zambia and white-controlled Rhodesia deteriorated and the Bridge was frequently closed to goods and passenger services.
+In 1969 the passenger service over the Bridge was indefinitely suspended, with Rhodesian trains terminating at the Falls.

 “Little further development took place until the mid 1960’s when major political changes caused significant growth in the village.
 Until this time, the residents of Victoria Falls were primarily railway or government employees with a few individuals involved in tourism.
 Financial, commercial and social services for the village were provided by Livingstone.
 Moreover, a large proportion of the visitors to the Falls arrived via the international airport at Livingstone and the majority of the tourist facilities were provided there.
 With the closure of the border between Rhodesia and Zambia, Victoria Falls was forced to become self-sufficient and also to provide a far wider ranger of tourist facilities if the tourist market was not to be lost to Zambia.”
 (Heath, 1977)

 In 1973 the town was estimated to cover 310 hectares (PlanAfric, 2001).
 Heath records the population of Victoria Falls Town in the mid-seventies at around 3,000, and highlighted the increasing tourism pressures during the 1970s.